 In recent years, the popularity of the Arezzo has sky-rocketed.
 That being said, this beautiful hilltop town is largely unearthed by many holidaymakers.
-Because Arezzo isn’t overwhelmed by crowds of tourists, its lifestyle remains largely authentic.
+Because this part of Tuscany isn’t overwhelmed by crowds of tourists, its lifestyle remains largely authentic.

 It’s the perfect spot to grab a bite of local food, buy a handcrafted souvenir, and soak up the famous fresco paintings in the Church of San Francesco.

-While Arezzo is largely undiscovered by many tourists who are flocking to Italy, that only adds to Arezzo’s allure.
-Staying in Arezzo will provide tourists with the perfect respite away from crowds that are drawn into other Tuscan towns.
-For this reason, it is arguably the best town to stay in Tuscany.
+While Arezzo is largely undiscovered by many tourists who are flocking to Italy, that only adds to the town’s allure.
+Staying in Arezzo will provide tourists with the perfect respite away from crowds that are drawn into other villages in Tuscany.
+It’s also a great base to explore other nearby hill towns such as Cortona.

 Where to Stay in Arezzo

 Hotel Arezzo – This hotel is a great choice for mid-range travellers to Arezzo.
-Boasting a beautiful outdoor swimming pool and a hot tub, they also have a number of clean and comfortable rooms on offer along with a great location.
-Click here to check availability
+Boasting a beautiful outdoor swimming pool and a hot tub, they also have clean and comfortable rooms on offer along with a great location.

-Hotel Continentale – If you’re looking for a luxury stay in Arezzo, then this plush hotel is an excellent choice.
-They have a number of lovely rooms available, a great location for exploring the town and a rooftop terrace with unbeatable views of the city and the surrounding area.
-Click here to check availability
+Hotel Continentale – If you’re looking for a luxury stay, then this plush hotel is an excellent choice.
+They have a lovely rooms available, a great location for exploring the town and a rooftop terrace with unbeatable views of the city and the surrounding area.

-Residence Peloni – For those visitors to Arezzo looking for a holiday home, this aparthotel is a great choice.
+Residence Peloni – For those visitors looking for a holiday home, this aparthotel is a great choice.
 There is a range of different fully-furnished flats on offer and the complex itself offers plenty of other great amenities.
-Click here to check availability

 Not quite what you’re looking for?
 Click here to browse other options in Arezzo!